wavma/wavma/README.md

 ## Why

-Relative to software engineering, design tooling is woefully underdeveloped.
+1. **Design Tooling** - Relative to software engineering, design tooling is woefully underdeveloped.
 The typical workflow for visual creativity is to conceptualize an idea, open an Adobe product, iterate until you get management by-in, and then ship...oops the graphic looks off in production, red line the changes, now message the designer (who's probably on twitter), etc.

-Full-feature design tools like Photoshop, Sketch, Figma let you add custom functionality with plugins, but still require the entire runtime of the main app.
+2. **Standalone Features** - Full-feature design tools like Photoshop, Sketch, Figma let you add custom functionality with plugins, but still require the entire runtime of the main app.

-Javascript libraries depend on HTML canvas or their own unique data model—Paper.js, Fabric.js, and Konva.js—which means rasterized or proprietary data that is hard or impossible to wrangle.
+3. **Resusable Designs** - Javascript libraries depend on HTML canvas or their own unique data model—Paper.js, Fabric.js, and Konva.js—which means rasterized or proprietary data that is hard or impossible to wrangle.

 ## Principles